How to keep your water from freezing during a winter hike

 Start off by asking yourself what kind of hiking adventure you plan to embark on.
-A one- or two-hour walk in nearby woods, a round trip up a mountain or a week-long solo hike along a trail several dozen kilometres long?
+Will it be a one or two-hour walk in the nearby woods, a round trip up a mountain or a week-long solo hike along a trail several dozen kilometers long?

 You may need a large bag with multiple pockets and adjustment modes for a long adventure, while a so-called “walking” bag which is smaller and less technical may be better suited to a shorter hike.

-The effort that you put into the hike and the climate in which you intend to walk can also affect your decision when choosing the type of bag that will suit.
+The effort that you put into the hike and the climate in which you intend to walk can also affect your decision when choosing the type of bag that will be best suited for the trip.
 Today, most bags have breathable fabric on the back and straps.
 There are also hyper-ventilated models specifically designed for situations where the body works hard or the heat is particularly intense.Expedition backpacks Hiking backpacks Day backpacks

 Similarly, ask yourself if you plan on carrying a tent, mattress and sleeping bag on your back.
 If this is the case, choose a bag that has practical straps on the sides and bottom so you can securely attach your camping kit and free up space inside the bag for the rest of your equipment.

 How much do you plan on carrying?
 Do you see yourself heading off with hiking poles, a few books, spare shoes, a billy can and food?
 Whatever the plan, visualizing the space you will need and the approximate weight of the total load will help you choose a suitable bag.

 If you’re considering hiking alone, don’t forget that travelling alone requires more space than going with a partner, since you’ll have to carry everything yourself.
 Hiking with children will require even more space.